source-data/soda-roberta/docs/training.md

 ## Train the models

-The `roberta-base` tokenize models can be trained using the following command, where `TASK_NAME` must be replaced by one of the following `["NER", "GENEPROD_ROLES", "SMALL_MOL_ROLES", "BORING", "PANELIZATION"]`
+The models can be fine-tuned using the following command.
+User can decide for different datasets using the `loader_path` option.
+User can also decide between one of the following tasks using the `task` option `["NER", "GENEPROD_ROLES", "SMALL_MOL_ROLES", "BORING", "PANELIZATION"]`.

+The option `from_pretrained` allows to define the base model to be fine-tuned.
+If no further definition for `tokenizer`, then the trainer will use the sme tokenizer used by the base model.
+This is the recommended setup.
+Note that the data class used by the script inherits from `TrainingArguments`.
+This means that any of the arguments accepted by `TrainingArguments` can be added to the script.

+    python -m smtag.cli.tokcl.train \
+                --load_best_model_at_end \
+                --loader_path "EMBO/sd-nlp-non-tokenized" \
+                --task "NER" \
+                --from_pretrained "bert-base-cased"

-    python -m smtag.cli.tokcl.train TASK_NAME
+    python -m smtag.cli.tokcl.train --help